AlessioGr/NotQuests-Docs/docs/documentation/api/api-tutorial.md

 }
 ```

 Cool.
-NotQuests barely uses any static shit, so we'll be using the instance for basically everything.
+NotQuests barely uses any static stuff, so we'll be using the instance for basically everything.

 ## Let's create an action and a condition (= requirement) via variables

-In NotQuests you can create a Condition, an Action, or both at the same time using variables!
+In NotQuests you can create Conditions and Actions separately.
+However, it's also possible to create both at the same time using Variables!

+If it's possible to use Variables, you should always use them.
+Only register Conditions and Actions directly if you can't do what you wanna do with Variables.

 Let's create a variable for the player's food level.
 Create a new class called `FoodLevelVariable` and make it extend `Variable<Integer>`.
 The food level is an integer and the Variable class uses generics.